mbettan/wealth-dashboard/README.md

 - **Portfolio Yield**: Annual income from investments
 - **Years to FI**: Projected timeline (when data available)

+## Mobile Access

+### Adding to iPhone Home Screen

+1. Open Safari on your iPhone
+2. Navigate to your Google Sheet
+3. Open the dashboard (🚀 Dashboard → Show Dashboard)
+4. Tap the Share button (square with arrow)
+5. Scroll down and tap "Add to Home Screen"
+6. Name it "Wealth Dashboard"
+7. Tap "Add"

+Now you have one-tap access to your wealth metrics!

+### Adding to Android Home Screen

+1. Open Chrome on your Android device
+2. Navigate to your Google Sheet
+3. Open the dashboard
+4. Tap the three-dot menu
+5. Select "Add to Home screen"
+6. Name it "Wealth Dashboard"
+7. Tap "Add"

+### Web App Deployment (Advanced Mobile Access)

+For the best mobile experience, deploy as a web app:

+1. In Apps Script, click **Deploy** → **New Deployment**
+2. Choose **Web app** as the type
+3. Set execute as **Me** and access to **Only myself**
+4. Deploy and copy the URL
+5. Open this URL on your phone
+6. Add to home screen using steps above

+This creates a full-screen app experience without browser chrome.

+## Integration with Wealth Management Tools

+### Exporting from Monarch Money
+1. Navigate to your Accounts page
+2. Export account balances as CSV
+3. Copy the values into your Google Sheet

+### Exporting from Ayco/eMpower
+1. Access your portfolio summary
+2. Export or copy account values
+3. Paste into the Google Sheet format

+### Manual Updates
+Simply update the values in Column B of your spreadsheet whenever you want fresh data.
+Many users update monthly or quarterly for strategic planning.

+## Use Cases

+### Executive Review
+- Quick morning check of key wealth metrics
+- Board or advisor meeting preparation
+- Strategic planning sessions

+### Financial Planning
+- Track progress toward FI number
+- Monitor asset allocation drift
+- Assess liquidity and risk metrics

+### Family Wealth Management
+- Share read-only dashboard with spouse
+- Track family financial goals
+- Educational tool for financial literacy

 ## Security & Privacy

 - All data stays within your Google account
 - No external servers or databases involved
 - Script only accesses the current spreadsheet
 - Uses Google's built-in security infrastructure
+- No data is sent to third parties
+- You maintain complete control of your financial information

 ## Support